Intro to adsorption energies#

 You do have to be careful in the details though.
 Some OCP model/checkpoint combinations return a total energy like density functional theory would, but some return an “adsorption energy” directly.
 You have to know which one you are using.
 In this example, the model we use returns an “adsorption energy”.

-Calculating adsorption energy with OCP Adsorption energies are different than you might be used to in OCP.
-For example, you may want the adsorption energy of oxygen, and conventionally you would compute that from this reaction:
+For example, you may want the adsorption energy of oxygen, and you might compute that from this reaction:

 1/2 O2 + slab -> slab-O